-Distribution: East of the Cascades in Washington; Washington south to southeast California, east to Idaho and Wyoming.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to southeast California, east to Idaho and Wyoming.

 Habitat: Dry, open, and usually sandy places in the foothills and plains.

 Openly branched annual up to 4 dm. tall, with stalked glands at least above.